marshallford/terraform-provider-ansible/docs/data-sources/navigator_run.md

 page_title: "ansible_navigator_run Data Source - terraform-provider-ansible"
 subcategory: ""
 description: |-
-  Run an Ansible playbook.
-Recommended to only run playbooks without observable side-effects.
+  Run an Ansible playbook as a means to gather information.
+It is recommended to only run playbooks without observable side-effects.
 Requires ansible-navigator and a container engine to run within an execution environment (EE).
 ---

 # ansible_navigator_run (Data Source)

-Run an Ansible playbook.
-Recommended to only run playbooks without observable side-effects.
+Run an Ansible playbook as a means to gather information.
+It is recommended to only run playbooks without observable side-effects.
 Requires `ansible-navigator` and a container engine to run within an execution environment (EE).

 ## Example Usage
-Additional examples available in `ansible_navigator_run` **resource** docs given the overlap in features/attributes.
+Additional examples available in the `ansible_navigator_run` **resource** docs given the overlap in available features.
-That said, keep in mind the differences between a *data source* and *resource* when deciding which to use.
+That said, keep in mind the differences between *data sources* and *resources* when deciding which to use.

 ```terraform
 # 1. inline playbook and inventory